 We also pay a quarterly gift of, I think, $75 to be a part of the “Brother’s Keeper” program, which essentially gives you unlimited sharing on incidents (instead of the $125,000).
 If you on the Silver and Bronze plan, it increases the amount by $100,000 per unit that is on the account and pays for Brother’s Keeper (up to 1 million).

 Although optional, I try and donate a small, tax-deductible donation to the “Prayer Page” each month.
-This goes to help people pay bills that aren’t covered by CHM (typically due to pre-existing conditions).
+This goes to help people pay bills that aren’t shared by CHM (typically due to pre-existing conditions).

-With both of the surgeries we had this year, the hospital required some kind of payment upfront for being a self-pay patient.
+With both of the surgeries, we had done the hospital required some kind of payment upfront for being a self-pay patient.
 The hospital where Oliver had this surgery required around $3000 and the hospital I had surgery at actually required ALL of the amounts up front.
 They offered a 60% discount – but it was still over $16,000, which is a lot of money just to hand over.

 We were able to work with CHM to make these payments.
 When you are able to secure a large discount up front that will lower the costs substantially, CHM will sometimes be able to expedite payment.
 However, you need to give them plenty of notice.